-ALBERTA PILLIOD: We have been fighting cancer for nine years now, Al longer than me.
+ALBERTA PILLIOD: We’ve been fighting cancer for nine years now, Al longer than me.
 And it was caused by Roundup.
-It has changed our lives forever.
+It’s changed our lives forever.
 We can’t do the things that we used to be able to do.
-And we really resent Monsanto for that fact.
-We wish that Monsanto had warned us ahead of time about the dangers of using Monsanto and that there was something on the front of their label that said “Danger, may cause cancer.”
+And we really resent Monsanto for that fact. … We wish that Monsanto had warned us ahead of time about the dangers of using Monsanto and that there was something on the front of their label that said “Danger: may cause cancer.”
 At that point, we could have used Roundup, but we wouldn’t have used it.
 But I’m sure a lot of other people would choose to.
-And they weren’t giving us any choice because from their ads, we felt that it was incredibly safe to use.
+And they weren’t giving us any choice, because, from their ads, we felt that it was incredibly safe to use.

-BRENT WISNER: We’ve been litigating this case for over three years now.
+BRENT WISNER: Well, you know, we’ve been litigating this case for over three years now.
 And this obviously is the third trial that has gotten to a jury.
-And we have presented all the evidence and we’ve been growing—we have a growing mountain of evidence that we have been accumulating as part of this litigation.
+And we presented all the evidence, and we’ve been growing—we have a growing mountain of evidence that we’ve been accumulating as part of this litigation.
 And I think we finally had a chance to show it all and show the jury that Monsanto has engaged in essentially corporate malfeasance for the last 45 years.
 And in so doing, I think the jury’s punitive damage award speaks volumes about what the evidence shows.
-A lot of people talk about how Monsanto–the EPA says it is safe or whatnot, but the simple fact is when you look at the evidence, it is overwhelming and juries are resoundingly saying “Stop it.”
+I mean, a lot of people talk about how Monsanto, you know, the EPA says it’s safe or whatnot, but the simple fact is, when you look at the evidence, it’s overwhelming, and juries are resoundingly saying “Stop it.”

-AMY GOODMAN: During the trial, numerous internal Monsanto documents and emails came to light including the July 2018 email from an analyst from the corporate intelligence firm Hakluyt.
-The email read, “A domestic policy adviser at the White House said, for instance, 'We have Monsanto's back on pesticides regulation.
+AMY GOODMAN: During the trial, numerous internal Monsanto documents and emails came to light, including the July 2018 email from an analyst from the corporate intelligence firm Hakluyt.
+The email read, quote, “A domestic policy adviser at the White House said, for instance, 'We have Monsanto's back on pesticides regulation.
 We are prepared to go toe-to-toe on any disputes they may have with, for example, the EU.
-Monsanto need not fear any additional regulation from this administration’.”
+Monsanto need not fear any additional regulation from this administration.’”
 After this email became public, the Center for Biological Diversity asked the Trump administration for public records to assess the pesticide industry’s influence on the EPA’s proposal to reapprove glyphosate.
 Can you talk more about this, Brent Wisner?

 BRENT WISNER: Well, it’s really interesting.
 In the middle of trial, after we had rested our case-in-chief but before closing arguments, out of nowhere, the EPA issues an interim analysis.
 It was written by an individual, Billy Mitchell, who doesn’t have any higher or specialized education or training.
 And if you read the document, it literally reads like the opening statement from Monsanto during our trial.
-It was–Monsanto wants a report; EPA brings it.
-And that just shows you just that the level of capture of this agency that essentially does not work for the American public but works for industry—these documents from these corporate intelligence agencies, they just show us just how deep it runs.
-And it’s not just a political thing, but it’s actually in the staffers themselves.
-The fact that the White House is telling Monsanto, “We have your back”–I mean, it just tells us that we’re going to have to keep fighting this fight and that we are not going to get any support or help from the public agencies that ironically are supposed to be protecting the public health.
+It was Monsanto wants a report, EPA brings it.
+And that just shows you just that the level of capture of this agency, that essentially does not work for the American public but works for industry—these documents from these corporate intelligence agencies, they just show us just how deep it runs.
+And it’s not just, you know, a political thing, but it’s actually in the staffers themselves.
+The fact that the White House is telling Monsanto, “We have your back,” I mean, it just tells us that we’re going to have to keep fighting this fight and that we are not going to get any support or help from the public agencies that, ironically, are supposed to be protecting the public health.

-BRENT WISNER: Whether or not Mr. Johnson will see the entire award is an issue that is currently being fought in courts and it’s on appeal.
-The Pilliods’ obviously award was substantially bigger, and that’s a product of the fact that Mr. Johnson’s case was actually rushed to trial because of his failing health, whereas the Pilliod case, we had had time to develop the full body of evidence.
+BRENT WISNER: Well, whether or not Mr. Johnson will see the entire award, it’s an issue that is currently being fought in courts, and it’s on appeal.
+The Pilliods’, obviously, award was substantially bigger, and that’s a product of the fact that Mr. Johnson’s case was actually rushed to trial because of his failing health, whereas the Pilliod case, we had had time to develop the full body of evidence.
 So that’s one of the reasons why the number is so big.

 But I think when you look at the overall situation, what these numbers say is a clear signal to Monsanto and now Bayer that they need to do something.
-And the simple fact is currently, the leadership at Bayer is refusing to take responsibility for this health crisis that Monsanto created and they are refusing to do right by these people.
-And we are going to continue to file these lawsuits, take them to trial and get bigger and bigger verdicts until they finally do right by these people.
+And the simple fact is, currently, the leadership at Bayer is refusing to take responsibility for this health crisis that Monsanto created, and they’re refusing to do right by these people.
+And we are going to continue to file these lawsuits, take them to trial and get bigger and bigger verdicts, until they finally do right by these people.

 AMY GOODMAN: We’re talking thousands of lawsuits?

 BRENT WISNER: Well over 13,000, and those are filed lawsuits.
-That is not counting the probably 20,000 or 30,000 lawsuits that are yet to be filed.
+That’s not counting the probably 20,000 or 30,000 other lawsuits that are yet to be filed.
 I mean, this is a health crisis that we have, and Bayer needs to sit down with these lawyers and sit down with these victims and find a way through this.
-But right now, they’re choosing to fight.
+But right now they’re choosing to fight.
 And if they want to fight, we’ll see them in court.

-AMY GOODMAN: What happens to Roundup?
+AMY GOODMAN: And what happens to Roundup?
 We have 20 seconds.

-BRENT WISNER: Hopefully, we get a warning.
+BRENT WISNER: You know, hopefully, we get a warning.
 We want people to know and have a choice when they use the product.
 Hey, does it cause cancer?
 They have a right to know.

 AMY GOODMAN: Should it be removed from the market?

 BRENT WISNER: That’s a difficult question.
-People still smoke cigarettes.
+You know, people still smoke cigarettes.
 We know they cause cancer.
 At the end of the day, this is America.
 People have a right to make a choice.
 Whether it gets removed or not, that’s a different question.
 They deserve at least to know that it causes cancer.

 AMY GOODMAN: Brent Wisner, we want to thank you for being with us, attorney and the co-lead trial counsel for Alva and Alberta Pilliod in a lawsuit against Monsanto.
 The Pilliods both developed cancer after using Roundup weed killer on property for decades.
 A California jury has just ordered Monsanto to pay the couple more than $2 billion in damages.